App

 Session

-, but actually we use individial instance functions in a functional programming
+Although we call defined app class, but actually we use individial instance functions in a functional programming

 style in conjuction with Site and Router.
 This allow genji to reuse a single app instance